Shooting pain, such as sharp stabbling pains in the head, chest, neck, scalp, or anywhere else on the body, are common symptoms of anxiety disorder.

 Anxiety shooting pains can change from day to day, and/or from moment to moment.

 All of the above combinations and variations are common.

-The higher the rating, the more likely anxiety could be contributing to or causing your anxiety symptoms, including shooting pain symptoms.
+The higher the rating, the more likely it could be contributing to your anxiety symptoms, including shooting pain anxiety symptoms.